-I married my wife after the K1 Visa, already have a green card, but now after a year we’re divorced, live in different states, can I remove the conditions on my green card?
+“I married my wife on the K1 Visa, I already have a green card, but now after a year we’re divorced, live in different states.
+Can I remove the conditions on my green card?”

 After you arrive in the United States on a K-1 visa, you will receive a conditional green card.
 This conditional green card must be renewed after two years.
 The same conditional green card will be issued if your marriage is less than two years old when you arrive on a spousal visa.